Position

 4. Network with other professionals in the industry.

-5. Start a business or find a job with a detailing company.
+5. Start a small business or work for an established company.

 How long does it take to become a Automotive Detailer?